-- (ii) For any given combination of μ_t process, value of δ , and test, replacing δ with its estimate always results in a loss of power.
-Increasing the sample size increases the empirical power; however, the relative performance of the tests is not affected by T, in the sense that the power ranking of the tests, for a given scenario, is essentially the same for T = 128 and T = 512. - (iii) For abrupt level break models the power of the tests is increasing in β .
+- iii.
+For abrupt level break models, the power of the tests is increasing in β .
 We also find that a break located in the middle of the sample ($\tau^ = 0.5$) is more easily detected than a late break ($\tau^ = 0.75$).
-In the case where $\tau^ = 0.5$, for both the case where δ is known and where it is estimated, our proposed R tests, are very competitive on power with the SW test, often displaying higher power than SW, but lag behind the power of SW when $\tau^ = 0.75$. - (iv) For smoothly varying trend models our proposed R tests are overall the best performing on power, both for the case where δ is known and where it is estimated. - (v) In most cases the W test displays lower power, often significantly lower, than the other tests.
-The only exception is for a martingale process where it is competitive with the other tests on power, other than for the case where $\delta = 0$ and T = 128. - (vi) Trimming of the LW estimate in general appears to increase the power of the $R(\widehat{\delta})$ test, albeit marginally.
+In the case where $\tau^ = 0.5$, for both the case where δ is known and where it is estimated, our proposed R tests, are very competitive on power with the SW test, often displaying higher power than SW, but lag behind the power of SW when $\tau^ = 0.75$. - iv.
+For smoothly varying trend models, our proposed R tests are overall the best performing on power, both for the case where δ is known and where it is estimated. - v.
+In most cases, the W test displays lower power, often significantly lower, than the other tests.
+The only exception is for a martingale process where it is competitive with the other tests on power, other than for the case where $\delta=0$ and T=128. - vi.
+Trimming of the LW estimate in general appears to increase the power of the $R(\hat{\delta})$ test, albeit marginally.

-6 Application to U.S. CPI Inflation
+6 | Application to US CPI Inflation

-We apply our proposed $R(\hat{\delta})$ test to U.S. inflation over the period 1970-2022.
+We apply our proposed $R(\hat{\delta})$ test to US inflation over the period 1970-2022.
 Historically, this period is characterised by different monetary policy regimes and changing underlying conditions in both the financial markets and macroeconomic circumstances.
-The inflationary burst brought on by the oil shocks of the 1970s was eventually curbed by the more aggressive attitude to inflation control ushered in during the Volker-Greenspan era and the resulting, so-called, Great Moderation.
-More recently, U.S. inflation has reverted to periods of instability, most notably the 2008 financial crisis and recent international turmoil.
+The inflationary burst brought on by the oil shocks of the 1970s was eventually curbed by the more aggressive attitude to inflation control ushered in during the Volker-Greenspan era and the resulting so-called Great Moderation.
+More recently, US inflation has reverted to periods of instability, most notably the 2008 financial crisis and recent international turmoil.

-The inflation series is computed as the first differences of the (natural) logarithm of monthly CPI, the Consumer Price Index for all Urban Consumers (all items in U.S. city average), seasonally adjusted: series CPIAUCSL from the FRED database.
+The inflation series is computed as the first differences of the (natural) logarithm of monthly CPI, the Consumer Price Index for all Urban Consumers (all items in US city average), seasonally adjusted: series CPIAUCSL from the FRED database.
 The sample size is T=635.
 The plot of the series (in log-first differences) is given in Figure 1.
 This is scaled by 1200 to be visually compatible with the measure of inflation that is commonly used.
-Also depicted in red is a non-parametric estimate of the mean of the series computed over a rolling window of width 12 months: this is at least suggestive of the presence of some time-variation in the unconditional mean of the series across the sample.
+Also depicted in red is a nonparametric estimate of the mean of the series computed over a rolling window of width 12 months: this is at least suggestive of the presence of some time variations in the unconditional mean of the series across the sample.